neiknguyen040402/neiknguyen040402/README.md

 🌱 I want to be a DE.

-👀 I’m interested in Bigdata, Cloud.
+👀 I’m interested in Bigdata and Cloud Computing.

 ## 📫 How to reach me: